Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: On-Orbit Dislodging Problem

 \section{On-Orbit Dislodging Problem}

-In this section, we define the dislodging problem for an underpowered jammed solar panel, preventing it from unfolding through its passive actuation system.
-Considering both unknown parameters and control input from the underpowered jammed solar panel and manipulator, respectively, with their constraints during dislodging, our objective is to keep safety not only for the control action but also for parameter estimation.
+In this section, we define the dislodging problem for an unactuated jammed solar panel, preventing it from unfolding through its passive actuation system.
+Considering both unknown parameters and control input from the unactuated jammed solar panel and manipulator, respectively, with their constraints during dislodging, the objective is to keep safety not only for the control action but also for parameter estimation.